innovation in medicine

 Delirium prevention in the ICU is often achieved with non-pharmacological approaches, but some methods are difficult to implement due to their dependence on sporadic human observations.
 ADAPT, the Autonomous Delirium Monitoring and Adaptive Prevention system, will autonomously quantify two indicators of delirium (patient mobility and circadian desynchrony) and predict delirium trajectories, as well as prompt actions that decrease delirium risk factors (e.g., ambient light, nightly disruptions).
 Successful application of ADAPT would augment clinical decision-making and promote more targeted interventions.

-A Patient-Focused Collaborative Hospital Repository Using Standards (CHoRUS) for Equitable AI
+A Patient-Focused Collaborative Hospital Repository Using Standards (CHoRUS) for AI

 While AI in critical care (AICC) has helped improve patient care, AICC research lacks a large generalized dataset, standards that support the exchange and use of health information (interoperability) between sites and researchers, and support from a workforce trained in AI and general public familiar with medical AI.
 CHoRUS, a multimillion dollar collaboration of 18 top medical research institutions, aims to solve these problems by creating a 100,000 patient dataset from a sample population with varied backgrounds, ethical standards that enable interoperability, and AI education for AICC researchers and the general public.